Izabela88/cupandcake/README.md

 The project was deployed to GitHub Pages using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Izabela88/cupandcake)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not the top of the page), locate the "Settings" button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Main Branch".
 5. The page will automatically refresh.